-away [37].
-High energy beams have been suggested [38], favoring longer baselines of up to O(2000 km).
+energy beams have been suggested [38], favoring longer baselines of up to O(2000 km).
+An exhaustive review on the different Beta Beam scenario can be found in the reference [39].
 The ultimate Neutrino Factory facility will require a magnetized detector to fully exploit the simultaneous availability of neutrinos and antineutrinos.
 This subject is however beyond the scope of the present study.

 Finally, there is a possibility of (and the hope for) unexpected discoveries.
 The history of physics has shown that several experiments have made their glory with discoveries in research fields that were outside the original goals of the experiments.
-Just to quote an example, we can mention the Kamiokande detector, mainly designed to search for proton decay and actually contributing to the observation of atmospheric neutrino oscillations, to the clarification of the solar neutrino puzzle and to the first observation of supernova neutrinos [11, 39, 5, 15, 21].
+Just to quote an example, we can mention the Kamiokande detector, mainly designed to search for proton decay and actually contributing to the observation of atmospheric neutrino oscillations, to the clarification of the solar neutrino puzzle and to the first observation of supernova neutrinos [11, 40, 5, 15, 21].
 All the three proposed experiments, thanks to their outstanding boost in mass and performance, will certainly provide a significant potential for surprises and unexpected discoveries.